PDF Anti Bullying Week lesson plan with activities for KS1/KS2

 Odd Socks Day takes place on the first day of Anti Bullying Week each year to help raise awareness of bullying.
-All you have to do to take part is wear odd socks to your school or workplace.
+All you have to do to take part is wear mismatched socks to your school or workplace.